Relational Memory: Native In-Memory Accesses on Rows and Columns: Evaluation

-\Paragraph{Selection, Projection, and Aggregation Queries} In our next experiment, we consider the more complex queries $Q4$, $Q5$, and $Q6$, that test selection, projection, and aggregation.
-Similarly, we stress the \sysName using two different sets of experiments.
-Figure~\ref{fig:aggregation-col} and Figure~\ref{fig:aggregation-row} show the normalized latency of $Q4$, $Q5$, and $Q6$ varying the column sizes on a table with a fixed row size, and varying the size of row for a fixed set of columns, respectively.
+\Paragraph{Selection, Projection, and Aggregation Queries} In our next experiment, we consider the more complex queries $Q3$ and $Q4$, that test selection, projection, aggregation, and group by.
+The selectivity of $Q3$ and $Q4$ is less than 10\%.
+Similarly to before, we stress the \sysName using two different sets of experiments.
+Figures~\ref{fig:q3-col} and~\ref{fig:q3-row} show the normalized latency of $Q3$ when varying the column size with fixed row size, and when varying the row size with fixed column size, respectively.
 When the \sysName is used, the execution time is faster than the traditional data access to main memory.
-For $Q6$, in particular, the query cost using our \sysName is as low as 65\% of the traditional row access as shown in Figure~\ref{fig:q6-col} and Figure~\ref{fig:q6-row}.
-Thus, the proposed \sysName is significantly more efficient for complex queries such as $Q6$.

-\Paragraph{Queries Exploiting Locality} The last query, $Q7$, exploits data locality since calculating standard deviation requires two passes over the target column.
-The normalized query latency of the two experimental cases is shown in Figure~\ref{fig:locality-col}.
-The performance improvement from using our \sysName is around 15\%.
-However, the query latency drops by about 60\% compared to row-oriented accesses when the row size increases.
-This is because row-oriented accesses suffer from cache pollution, while \sysName can achieve better locality.
+For $Q4$, in particular, the cost of group by dominates the execution time compared to data accessing, thus, the performance improvement is reduced as shown in Figures~\ref{fig:q4-col} and~\ref{fig:q4-row}.
+We note that both $Q3$ and $Q4$ have a performance drop for column width 16~bytes.
+This is attributed to the fact that in some cases we need to fetch data spanning 32-bytes, i.e., half the cache line size.
+This happens more frequently due to the low selectivity.
+As a result, the 2$\times$ increase in efficiency in the cache utilization is canceled out by the overheads of routing through PL memory.